not all evidence that is relevant can be shown to the court

 For example, perhaps you have a problem managing your anger and an AVO or Family Violence Order is in effect.
 Acknowledge the problem, demonstrate contrition, describe what steps you have taken to address the issue and attached corroborating documentation certifying successful completion of an Anger Management Course or attendance upon a counsellor.

-As a party to proceedings you are obliged to disclosure all relevant information to the Court.
+As a party to proceedings, you have obliged to disclose all relevant information to the Court.
 Withholding relevant information from the Court can undermine your credit (the credibility of your evidence).

 No one is perfect.
 We all make mistakes.
 We do silly things.
 Judges and Magistrates want to see people - especially parents - assume personal responsibility for their actions and take reasonable steps to address problems and issues.